 Make sure your links are clearly labeled and easy to identify.
 Another way to fix the issue is to use only links that the email copy describes.

 Structuring your links properly in your email content likewise helps.
-You can do this by putting highly-relevant links at the top of the email and including bonus content links in a side navigation panel.
+You can do this by putting highly relevant links at the top of the email and including bonus content links in a side navigation panel.

 That way, when mail servers access links on emails and scan for potentially malicious behavior, they will notice that you’re observing the best practices for using links.

-7. You’re Sending Emails to People Without Their Permission
+7. You’re Sending Emails Without Permission

 Sending emails to people without permission can be a hot mess, even if you have the best of intentions.